 As each rider reaches the end, a digital readout displays his top speed.
 Overall weight and body shape appear to affect the speeds.
 Children hover around 50 mph.
 Medium-sized adults register the highest speeds, topping out at a bit over 60 mph.

 Would you be able to handle Summit Plummet?
 That depends.
-If you're overly afraid of heights, my guess is that it would be difficult to overcome your fears.
+If you're overly afraid of heights, it might be difficult to overcome your fears.
 Unlike a roller coaster, which begins at ground level and takes control of the process, Summit Plummet riders have to walk to the 120-foot level (or take the "ski lift" up to the summit) and initiate the descent themselves.

 If you're OK with heights but afraid of high speeds or water, you may fare better.
 The whole ride is over in a matter of seconds, so there's not much opportunity to get too frazzled.
 Even the heartiest thrill-seekers, however, will test their mettle on Blizzard Beach's speed slide

 By the way, Summit Plummet used to reign as the tallest speed slide in the US.
 It's since been eclipsed, however.
 First, a 121-foot slide, Deep Water Dive at Kentucky Kingdom, barely edged it out.
 Then, Volcano Bay opened in 2017 at Universal Orlando and introduced three slides that decisively top Disney World's ride.
 All three of them, including the Ko'okiri Body Plunge, start at the 125-foot-level inside the park's centerpiece Krakatau mountain.
-Because of their increased height (now the reigning US champs), severe initial drop angles, and inclusion of launch capsules (making them the world's tallest slides with that feature), Universal's water park attractions seem way more intense than Summit Plummet.
+Because of their increased height (now the reigning US champs), severe initial drop angles, and the inclusion of launch capsules (making them the world's tallest slides with that feature), Universal's water park attractions seem way more intense than Summit Plummet.